Can I Use HSA or FSA Funds for Recovery Equipment?

 Using a survey-based LMN service without verifying clinical evaluation

-Per the March 2024 IRS alert, letters from self-reported health information questionnaires may not qualify.
+Per IRS news release IR-2024-65, letters from self-reported health information questionnaires may not qualify.
 Verify the reviewing clinician has your actual medical records.

 4